Link-Genetic-GmbH/lid/draft/draft-linkgenetic-lid-uri-00.md

   remove unnecessary percent-encoding for unreserved characters.
 - Parameters used for content negotiation (e.g., `format`, `lang`, `profile`, `version`) do not change the identity of the LinkID; they influence resolution outcomes.
-Equality of two `lid:` URIs is determined solely by the scheme and `<id>` after normalization.
+Equality of two `linkid:` URIs is determined solely by the scheme and `<id>` after normalization.
 - Parameter ordering is not significant; duplicate parameter names MUST be processed by taking the first occurrence and ignoring subsequent